Skip to content

 • Namespace opening brackets

-• Any text that must appear exactly once at the top of the file
+• Any text that must appear at the top of the file regardless of which entities land there

 return function(input)